showpass/showpass-wordpress-plugin/README.md

 If you want disable month view you will need to put `[showpass_calendar month="disabled"]`

-If there is neither of this parameters, both views are enabled.-->
+If both views are disabled, it will default to the week view, and by default both views are made available.

-## 6. Shortcode [showpass_widget]
+## 6. Shortcode [showpass_widget] - Buy Now Button

 Use the showpass_widget shortcode to embed a button with the ticket widget on any page or post.